vuejs/v2.vuejs.org/src/guide/migration.md

 ### `v-for` Argument Order for Objects

-When including an `key`, the argument order for objects used to be `(key, value)`.
+When including a `key`, the argument order for objects used to be `(key, value)`.
 It is now `(value, key)` to be more consisent with common object iterators such as lodash's.

 {% raw %}
 <div class="upgrade-path">